PetarSpassov/Quinngard/README.md

 - Secondary objectives minimap icon updated
 - Beacon of Light now offers several unused tower-related bonuses.
 The starting resource bonuses from Beacon of Light were moved to Pillar of Glory.
 - The Hidden Bifrost now opens 33% faster (four months with three scouts)

+### __Building Changes__
+- Carved Stone building cost reduced from 10 to 5 stone.
+- Woodcutter's Lodge stone cost to upgrade reduced from 10 to 5.
+- Lumber Camp wood cost to upgrade reduced from 100 to 50.

 ### __Realms__
 - All realms have had their music tracks updated for a fresher and more unique listening experience.
 Music used that comes from outside Northgard: